 This test set differs from previous ones given the large RMSDs for every tested method.
-After a closer inspection, we found that the $2^1A_g$ state in octatetraene displays a very large overestimation, reaching more than 1 eV in some cases.
+After a closer inspection, we found that the 2Ag state in octatetraene displays a very large overestimation, reaching more than 1 eV in some cases.
 In 2011, Angeli and Pastore considered octatetraene as a somewhat complicated system due to its high double-excitation character.
 Previous work on TD-B2(GP-)PLYP also showed this state to be problematic.
-In light of this finding, we report the statistical results by considering and excluding this state, where the latter case is shown in parentheses (Fig. 4).
+In light of this finding, we report the statistical results by considering and excluding this state, where the former case is shown in parentheses (Fig. 4).

 When considering all excitations, PBE-QIDH's SCS and SOS variants are in the lead, closely followed by the unscaled B2GP-PLYP and its SOS variant, all of them with RMSDs slightly above 0.2 eV.
-Seven DHDFAs have RMSDs between 0.26 and 0.29 eV; with the exception of PBE-QIDH, all methods have been newly developed for this study.
-Five methods yield high RMSDs that range from 0.33 to 0.36 eV, namely, SCS/SOS-ωB2PLYP, RSX-QIDH's SCS and SOS variants, and ωB2GP-PLYP's SCS and SOS variants.
-Finally, the RS-DH methods and the unscaled ωB2PLYP have values of 0.40 eV, whereas ωB2GP-PLYP and RSX-QIDH come last with RMSDs of 0.43, and 0.54 eV, respectively.
+Seven DHD-FAs have RMSDs between 0.26 and 0.29 eV; with the exception of PBE-QIDH, all methods have been newly developed for this study. $\omega$ B88PP86 and $\omega$ PBEPP86 have RMSDs of exactly 0.30 eV.
+Six methods yield high RMSDs that range from 0.33 to 0.36 eV, namely, B2PLYP, SCS/SOS-ωB2PLYP, RSX-QIDH's SCS and SOS variants, and ωB2GP-PLYP's SCS and SOS variants.
+Finally, the unscaled RS-DHs and $\omega$ B2PLYP have values of 0.40 eV, whereas SCS-RS-PBE-P86, SCS-RS-PBE-P86, ωB2GP-PLYP and RSX-QIDH come last with RMSDs of 0.41, 0.43, 0.43, and 0.54 eV, respectively.

-When excluding the 2Ag state in octatetraene, the ranking of methods changes.
-Now, most of the SCS and SOS variants are placed at the top.
+When excluding the $2^{1}A{g}$ state in octatetraene, the ranking of methods changes.
+Now, most of the SCS and SOS variants are placed at the top except for SCS/SOS-PBE-P86.
 Compared to the analysis in the previous paragraph, those methods with the highest RMSDs benefit from a large reduction (on average 0.1 eV), whereas the ones with the low RMSDs benefit from a smaller reduction (on average 0.05 eV).
 The three best performers this time are PBE-QIDH's SCS and SOS variants and SCS-ωPBEPP86 with RMSDs below 0.2 eV.
-We also see improvements for various methods after excluding the $2^{1}A{g}$ state in octatetraene, with reductions in the RMSDs of up to 0.13 eV, such as SCS-ωB2GP-PLYP, SCS/SOS-ωB2PLYP, or the three RS-DH methods.
+We also see improvements for various methods after excluding the 2Ag state in octatetraene, with reductions in the RMSDs of up to 0.13 eV, such as SCS-ωB2GP-PLYP, $SCS/SOS-\omega B2PLYP$ , or the five ( $SCS/SOS-\omega B2PLYP$ ), or the five ( $SCS/SOS-\omega B2PLYP$ ). )RS-DH methods.
 They now all perform similarly to unscaled PBE-QIDH.
-Lastly, the unscaled B2PLYP, ωB2PLYP, and ωB2GP-PLYP also have improved values (RMSD = 0.33eV in each case), whereas RSX-QIDH is still in last place with a value of 0.45 eV.
-Overall, we can conclude how most SCS/SOS variants show superior performance for a set that seems to be challenging to describe.
+Lastly, the unscaled B2PLYP, ωB2PLYP, and ωB2GP-PLYP also have improved values (RMSD = 0.33 eV in each case), whereas RSX-QIDH is still in last place with a value of 0.45 eV.
+Overall, we can conclude that most SCS/SOS variants show superior performance for a set that seems to be challenging to describe.